syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Macros.md

 {% highlight vbnet %}
 [VB]

-'Load the document with macros
+'Loads the document with macros

 Dim document As New WordDocument("Sample.docm")

-'Check whether the document has macros and remove them
+'Checks whether the document has macros and then removes them

 If document.HasMacros Then